FAIR Fine Art Checklist

 Certificate and document photos to gather

-A certificate is strongest when the specialist can compare it line by line with the print being appraised.
+A certificate is strongest when it can be compared line by line with the print.

 • Photograph the full certificate front and back, not just the signature block.
 The specialist needs the complete wording, layout, and any numbering or registration references.